tenancy/docs/docs/hyn/5.2/events.md

 - Deleted
 - Renaming
 - Renamed
-- ConfigurationLoading; the configuration for a tenant database connection is loading.
+- ConfigurationLoading: the configuration for a tenant database connection is loading.
-- ConfigurationLoaded; the configuration for a tenant database connection was loaded.
+- ConfigurationLoaded: the configuration for a tenant database connection was loaded.
 - ConnectionSet: a connection was set and possibly an old one purged.